There is a Workaround to Control HomePod EQ Settings - The Mac Observer

 macOS

 EQ controls in iTunes is more detailed than iOS, so you might be happier using your HomePod with your Mac.
-Note that this only applies to music streamed over AirPlay.

 - Open iTunes and connect your HomePod.
 This can be done by clicking the AirPlay icon to the right of the volume slider.